-The Mindfield eSense Skin Response is a small sensor to measure your skin conductance using two electrodes and the microphone input of your iPhone® (from 3G), iPad® (from the first-gen) und iPod touch® (from the 4th-gen).
+The Mindfield eSense Skin Response is a small sensor to measure your skin conductance using two electrodes and the microphone input of your smartphone or tablet (Android or Apple iOS.)
 A free app by Mindfield® is included to illustrate your skin conductance in different ways.
 You can export the values via e-mail and have different possibilities for biofeedback training.

 SKIN RESPONSE / SKIN CONDUCTANCE: